SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 The combination of TLC Rf in two different solvent systems is sometimes described as providing two Category B results, but SWGDRUG's guidance is that TLC in two solvent systems counts as one Category B method, not two, because both measurements are made by the same physical principle (partition chromatography).
 To get orthogonality credit for a second measurement, the second method must measure a genuinely different physical property.

-The routine analytical escalation in an accredited drug chemistry laboratory follows a consistent pattern, regardless of whether the laboratory is DEA's North Central Laboratory in Chicago, the UK's Forensic Science International (formerly FSS), the German BKA (Bundeskriminalamt) laboratory in Wiesbaden, or the CFSL in New Delhi.
+The routine analytical escalation in an accredited drug chemistry laboratory follows a consistent pattern across jurisdictions, whether the laboratory is the DEA's North Central Laboratory in Chicago, the German BKA (Bundeskriminalamt) laboratory in Wiesbaden, or the CFSL in New Delhi.
 The details differ by instrument make and model, by specific solvent system and reference library, but the logic is the same.

 An identification result from GC-MS or LC-MS/MS is only as defensible as the calibration system beneath it.
 SWGDRUG's Recommendations Part IV (Quantitative Analysis) and the ENFSI DWG best-practice manual for drug analysis (Version 3, 2018) both specify requirements for internal standards, calibration curves, system suitability and measurement uncertainty that must be met before a quantitative result is reported.